MakeupStudio/spmgen/README.md

 ```

 Create `<#Project#>Resources` target with a following structure
-> Exact structure is not required, but it's convenient enough and the code below relies on it
+> Exact structure is not required, but it's convenient enough and the code in sections below relies on it

 ```plaintext
 Sources